Last Updated on: 27th September 2023, 08:16 am

 What Texture Should Parrot Droppings Have?

-Overall, a parrot’s dropping shouldn’t be too wet or too dry.
-Too dry can indicate that your parrot is dehydrated or improperly digesting food.
-Too wet can indicate diarrhea or stomach infection.
+A parrot’s dropping shouldn’t be too wet or dry.
+Too-dry poop can indicate that a parrot is dehydrated or isn’t properly digesting food, while too-wet poop can signify diarrhea or stomach infection.

 What Size Should Parrot Poop Be?

 The size of the poop depends on the parrot’s size, so check for sudden changes.